dmicha16/clogging/README.md

 {"output_message":"hello world!","timestamp":"Sat Feb 17 19:47:23 2018","verbosity":"INFO"}
 ```

-There is a possibility to produce both the default and the JSON output types and the same time:
+There is a possibility to produce both the default and the JSON output format and the same time:
 ``` c++
 #include "Logger.h"